 I am currently working on magnetic helices as micro-/ nano-propellers, propulsion strategies in biological non-Newtonian environments at low Reynolds numbers, and related applications in biological fluidic systems.

-I am interested in causal inference and its potential to provide novel insights in neuroimaging.
-We have provided a comprehensive set of causal interpretation rules for encoding and decoding models in neuroimaging studies.
-Currently I am working on causal effect recovery from linear mixtures.
+I am interested in the foundations of causal inference and its potential to provide novel insights in neuroimaging.
+We were the first to provide a comprehensive set of causal interpretation rules for encoding and decoding models in neuroimaging studies.

 I am interested in trial-and-error processes of reinforcement learning and how a single rendition of a specific action can shape and improve future renditions.
 To this aim we study birdsong learning and develop dynamical system models to unravel the influence of reward, variability and sensory target on song learning trajectories.